lacoco-lab/lacoco-lab.github.io/events/PreNeurIPS2025/index.md

 ## Program

-The following posters will be presented.
+The following posters have been confirmed so far.
+If you want to present your work, but haven’t confirmed your participation so far, please let the organizers know at your earliest convenience.

 | Title          | Authors               |
 | ------------- | ------------------- |